What is osteopenia?

 How is osteopenia diagnosed?

-Osteopenia is diagnosed with a bone mineral density (BMD) test, usually done to see whether you have osteoporosis.
-The most accurate test of BMD is dual-energy X-ray absorptiometry (DEXA), although there are other methods.
-DEXA is a form of X-ray that can detect as little as 2% of bone loss per year.
+Osteopenia is diagnosed with a bone density test, usually done to see whether you have osteoporosis.
+The most accurate test of bone density is dual-energy X-ray absorptiometry (DXA), although there are other methods.
+DXA is a form of X-ray that can detect as little as 2% of bone loss per year.
 A standard X-ray is not useful in diagnosing osteopenia, because it is not sensitive enough to detect small amounts of bone loss or minor changes in bone density.
-See the topic Osteoporosis for more information on BMD testing.
+See the topic Osteoporosis for more information on bone density testing.

 Things that increase risk include: